 generate a ROP chain which would write "/bin/sh" to

-writable memory, and make an execve system call to
+writable memory, and make an execve system call to it.

 Here's the architecture-independent program: